dartmouth-dltg/local_contexts_projects/README.md

 The plugin implements a simple caching mechanism to descrease render times in the staff interface and PUI and prevent overloading the Local Contexts API.
 Cache invalidation is controlled by the time limits specified by `AppConfig[:local_contexts_cache_time]` and `AppConfig[:local_contexts_open_to_collaborate_cache_time]`
+If a request is made to view an object linked to a Local Contexts Project whose cache is out of date, the Local Contexts API is called and the cache for that project is refreshed.
+Otherwise the cached version of the project data is used for display.

 Cache files are located in a new directory in the ArchivesSpace data directory named `local_contexts_cache`.
 This directory is created by the plugin during ArchivesSpace startup if it is not present.

+Cache files are created at the time of creation of a new Local Contexts Project record and removed on deletion.

-For users who can manage Local Contexts Projects, there is also an on-demand option to refresh cache data for individual projects or for all projects.
+For users who can manage Local Contexts Projects, there is an on-demand option to refresh cache data for individual projects or for all projects.
 Cache refresh for all projects is controlled by a new background job.

 ## Background Job